andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 3. Computer won - the computer has successfully marked 3 cells in a row
 4. Draw - neither the user or the computer was successful, but there are no valid moves left

+Hmm.. this seems like another good use case for using an enum.
+Let's define one for this:

+{% highlight c++ %}
+/**
+ * Enumerate possible states the game can be in.
+The game is either
+ *  IN_PROGRESS  - neither player has won, and there are still valid moves
+ *  USER_WON     - user won by matching three in a row
+ *  COMPUTER_WON - computer won by matching three in a row
+ *  DRAW         - neither player has won, but there are no valid moves left
+ *
+ * See the function `isGameOver` for related logic
+ */
+enum {IN_PROGRESS=0, USER_WON=USER, COMPUTER_WON=COMPUTER, DRAW};
+{% endhighlight %}

+Notice how we manually specified values this time?
+This allows us to specify that `USER_WON` should be set to whatever `USER` is, and `COMPUTER_WON` should be set to whatever `USER` is, etc. Remember, `enum`s just provide *aliases* for integer values.

-So, we might design a function called `isGameOver` to return an `int` value in the range `0-3` to account for each of the four possible outcomes.
+So, we might design a function called `isGameOver` to return an `int` value in `{IN_PROGRESS, USER_WON, COMPUTER_WON, DRAW}` to account for each of the four possible outcomes.
 Such a function would, of course, need to be given the current state of the board (`board`) so that it could do the calculations.
 This seems reasonable.
 If we _did_ have such a function, our game flow blueprint could be updated as follows:

 {% highlight c++ %}
 ...